-The hypothesis that active Northern Hemisphere tropical convection in the S Asian and W Pacific regions is followed, on average, by a stronger local STJ is supported by the Figures shown in this Section.
-As expected, in these regression results using 30 years of data, the longer timescales of the ISO tend to dominate over synoptic timescales.
+The hypothesis that active Northern Hemisphere tropical convection in the South Asian and west Pacific regions is followed, on average, by a stronger local STJ is supported by the figures shown in this section.
+As expected, in these regression results using 30 years of data, the longer time scales of the ISO tend to dominate over synoptic time scales.

-6. Concluding discussion
+6. Conclusions

-The results presented in this paper provide evidence that the outflow from active deep convection in the tropical summer hemisphere influences the dynamics of the upper troposphere in the winter hemisphere as far as the subtropical jet stream through crossequatorial transports of absolute vorticity and angular momentum in thin filaments.
-To our knowledge, this is the first example of interhemispheric coupling of nonseasonal variability in the upper tropospheric general circulation, apart from that in equatorially symmetric patterns as in ENSO and the MJO.
-It is clearly apparent in the climatological mean JJA circulation over the Indian Ocean and Western Pacific sectors, and in the transients in both solstitial seasons.
+The results presented in this paper provide evidence that the outflow from active deep convection in the tropical summer hemisphere influences the dynamics of the upper troposphere in the winter hemisphere as far as the subtropical jet stream through cross-equatorial transports of absolute vorticity and angular momentum in thin filaments.
+To our knowledge, this is the first example of interhemispheric coupling of nonseasonal variability in the upper-tropospheric general circulation, apart from that in equatorially symmetric patterns as in ENSO and the MJO.
+It is clearly apparent in the climatological mean JJA circulation over the Indian Ocean and western Pacific sectors, and in the transients in both solstitial seasons.
 The zonal and time averaged flow from the tropics in the summer hemisphere to the winter hemisphere in the upper branches of the solsticial Hadley cells takes place largely within these filaments.

 The evidence presented has supported the relevance of the conceptual model presented in Fig. 2.
 Each of the joint pdfs shown in Figs. 5-7 do not exhibit the bipolar structure that the model would suggest if taken literally.
-However, it has been convenient to frame the discussion of them in terms of the behaviour for increasingly active deep convection and for weak or no convection, with an OLR value of $240 \text{Wm}^{-2}$ acting as approximate boundary between the two regimes.
+However, it has been convenient to frame the discussion of them in terms of the behavior for increasingly active deep convection and for weak or no convection, with an OLR value of 240 W m-2 acting as approximate boundary between the two regimes.
 Consistent with this, the pdfs can be viewed as the sum of two simpler distributions, one for a range of active convection and one for weak or no convection.
 Evidence in support of the conceptual model has here been obtained for the JJA season, but the results given in HCDJF are supportive of its value also for this solsticial season.
-In DJF, there are few mobile, transient eddies on the

-STJ in the longitudes of the main convective regions, and $HC{DJF}$ shows evidence in Figs. 8, 9 and 12 of tropical filaments interacting more directly with the strong Rossby wave guide formed by the African-Asian STJ.
-This can be expected to influence the behaviour of eddies downstream in the N. Pacific storm-track.
-In equinoctial seasons it is envisaged that the filaments from the tops of deep convection on either side of the equator move westwards and across the equator towards the subtropics of the other hemisphere.
+In DJF, there are few mobile, transient eddies on the STJ in the longitudes of the main convective regions, and HCDJF shows evidence in Figs. 8, 9, and 12 of tropical filaments interacting more directly with the strong Rossby waveguide formed by the African-Asian STJ.
+This can be expected to influence the behavior of eddies downstream in the Noth Pacific storm track.
+In equinoctial seasons it is envisaged that the filaments from the tops of deep convection on either side of the equator move westward and across the equator toward the subtropics of the other hemisphere.